3 Reasons an HSA Should be Part of Your Retirement Plan

 3. HSAs Can Play a Role in Your Estate Planning**

-If your medical expenses are much lower than planned, you may have money in your HSA that can pass along to loved ones after you’re gone.
+You may have money in your HSA that can pass along to loved ones after you’re gone, if your medical expenses are much lower than planned.
 However, note that HSA rules and tax implications differ greatly depending on whether the account has a spousal beneficiary or a non-spousal beneficiary.
 The rules can be complicated, so it’s best to consult your estate planning attorney and tax professional for guidance.

 Contact our Wealth Management Department at 713-595-7432